OpenEvalProject/evals/manuscripts/elife-69798/v5/manuscript.md

 ### Affiliations

 1. GSK Global Health, Tres Cantos Madrid Spain
-2. https://ror.org/05rehad94 The Hospital for Tropical Diseases, Wellcome Trust Major Overseas Programme, Oxford University Clinical Research Unit Ho Chi Minh City Viet Nam
+2. The Hospital for Tropical Diseases, Wellcome Trust Major Overseas Programme, Oxford University Clinical Research Unit Ho Chi Minh City Viet Nam ([ROR:05rehad94](https://ror.org/05rehad94))
 3. GSK R&D Stevenage United Kingdom
-4. https://ror.org/00cvxb145 Division of Allergy and Infectious Disease, Center for Emerging and Re-emerging Infectious Diseases University of Washington School of Medicine Seattle United States
+4. Division of Allergy and Infectious Disease, Center for Emerging and Re-emerging Infectious Diseases University of Washington School of Medicine Seattle United States ([ROR:00cvxb145](https://ror.org/00cvxb145))
-5. https://ror.org/05wvpxv85 Department of Infectious Disease and Global Health, Tufts University Cummings School of Veterinary Medicine North Grafton United States
+5. Department of Infectious Disease and Global Health, Tufts University Cummings School of Veterinary Medicine North Grafton United States ([ROR:05wvpxv85](https://ror.org/05wvpxv85))
-6. https://ror.org/04r1cxt79 Kenya Medical Research Institute Nairobi Kenya
+6. Kenya Medical Research Institute Nairobi Kenya ([ROR:04r1cxt79](https://ror.org/04r1cxt79))
-7. https://ror.org/00cvxb145 Department of Global Health, University of Washington Seattle United States
+7. Department of Global Health, University of Washington Seattle United States ([ROR:00cvxb145](https://ror.org/00cvxb145))
-8. https://ror.org/013meh722 University of Cambridge School of Clinical Medicine, Cambridge Biomedical Campus Cambridge United Kingdom
+8. University of Cambridge School of Clinical Medicine, Cambridge Biomedical Campus Cambridge United Kingdom ([ROR:013meh722](https://ror.org/013meh722))
-9. https://ror.org/013meh722 Department of Medicine, University of Cambridge School of Clinical Medicine, Cambridge Biomedical Campus Cambridge United Kingdom
+9. Department of Medicine, University of Cambridge School of Clinical Medicine, Cambridge Biomedical Campus Cambridge United Kingdom ([ROR:013meh722](https://ror.org/013meh722))

 † Corresponding author

 ## Abstract

-Diarrhoea remains one of the leading causes of childhood mortality globally.
+Background:Diarrhoea remains one of the leading causes of childhood mortality globally.
 Recent epidemiological studies conducted in low-middle income countries (LMICs) identified Shigella spp. as the first and second most predominant agent of dysentery and moderate diarrhoea, respectively.
 Antimicrobial therapy is often necessary for Shigella infections; however, we are reaching a crisis point with efficacious antimicrobials.
-The rapid emergence of resistance against existing antimicrobials in Shigella spp. poses a serious global health problem.
-Aiming to identify alternative antimicrobial chemicals with activity against antimicrobial resistant Shigella , we initiated a collaborative academia-industry drug discovery project, applying high-throughput phenotypic screening across broad chemical diversity and followed a lead compound through in vitro and in vivo characterisation.
-We identified several known antimicrobial compound classes with antibacterial activity against Shigella .
+The rapid emergence of resistance against existing antimicrobials in Shigella spp. poses a serious global health problem.Methods:Aiming to identify alternative antimicrobial chemicals with activity against antimicrobial resistant Shigella, we initiated a collaborative academia-industry drug discovery project, applying high-throughput phenotypic screening across broad chemical diversity and followed a lead compound through in vitro and in vivo characterisation.Results:We identified several known antimicrobial compound classes with antibacterial activity against Shigella.
 These compounds included the oral carbapenem Tebipenem, which was found to be highly potent against broadly susceptible Shigella and contemporary MDR variants for which we perform detailed pre-clinical testing.
-Additional in vitro screening demonstrated that Tebipenem had activity against a wide range of other non- Shigella enteric bacteria.
+Additional in vitro screening demonstrated that Tebipenem had activity against a wide range of other non-Shigella enteric bacteria.
 Cognisant of the risk for the development of resistance against monotherapy, we identified synergistic behaviour of two different drug combinations incorporating Tebipenem.
-We found the orally bioavailable prodrug (Tebipenem pivoxil) had ideal pharmacokinetic properties for treating enteric pathogens and was effective in clearing the gut of infecting organisms when administered to Shigella -infected mice and gnotobiotic piglets.
-Our data highlight the emerging antimicrobial resistance crisis and shows that Tebipenem pivoxil (licenced for paediatric respiratory tract infections in Japan) should be accelerated into human trials and could be repurposed as an effective treatment for severe diarrhoea caused by MDR Shigella and other enteric pathogens in LMICs.
-Tres Cantos Open Lab Foundation (projects TC239 and TC246), the Bill and Melinda Gates Foundation (grant OPP1172483) and Wellcome (215515/Z/19/Z).
+We found the orally bioavailable prodrug (Tebipenem pivoxil) had ideal pharmacokinetic properties for treating enteric pathogens and was effective in clearing the gut of infecting organisms when administered to Shigella-infected mice and gnotobiotic piglets.Conclusions:Our data highlight the emerging antimicrobial resistance crisis and shows that Tebipenem pivoxil (licenced for paediatric respiratory tract infections in Japan) should be accelerated into human trials and could be repurposed as an effective treatment for severe diarrhoea caused by MDR Shigella and other enteric pathogens in LMICs.Funding:Tres Cantos Open Lab Foundation (projects TC239 and TC246), the Bill and Melinda Gates Foundation (grant OPP1172483) and Wellcome (215515/Z/19/Z).

 ## Introduction